-DR. GAETAN MICHEL serves as the Chief Operating Officer of the Company, the Chief Executive Officer of Belgian Volition, and as Chief Executive Officer of Volition Vet.
-In addition, since June 24, 2015, Dr. Michel has served as a Manager of Belgian Volition and, since January 10, 2020, as a Managing Director of Volition Germany.
-Dr. Michel previously served as Belgian Volition's Chief Operations Officer from July 2014 to June 2018.
+DR. GAETAN MICHEL serves as our Chief Operating Officer.
+In addition, Dr. Michel serves as Director and Chief Executive Officer of Volition America (since November 16, 2021), as Chief Executive Officer (since September 15, 2021) and Manager (since September 1, 2021) of Volition Global Services, and as Manager (since August 7, 2019) and President (since May 1, 2021) of Volition Veterinary.
+In addition, between June 22, 2015 and November 4, 2021, Dr. Michel served and Manager of Belgian Volition, between July 1, 2015 and September 14, 2021 as Chief Executive Officer of Belgian Volition, between January 10, 2020 and October 23, 2020, as a Managing Director of Volition Germany, and between August 14, 2020 and May 1, 2021, as Chief Executive Officer of Volition Veterinary.
+Dr. Michel also previously served as Belgian Volition's Chief Operations Officer from July 2014 to June 2018.
 Dr. Michel has over ten years' experience in production management.
 Prior to joining Belgian Volition, from 2010 to 2014 Dr. Michel worked as production director for Bone Therapeutics SA (Euronext Brussels and Paris: BOTHE), a bone cell therapy-based pharmaceutical company, where his responsibilities included establishing two new production plants to commence manufacturing for two phase III clinical trials, developing quality systems for new products in negotiation with the Belgian health authorities, and establishing a product plant for an injectable medical device.
 From 2007 to 2010, Dr. Michel worked for KitoZyme, a global manufacturer of biopolymers of fungal origin with its core business in weight management, digestive and cardiovascular health.
 During this period, Dr. Michel established both the production and process development departments and oversaw the commencement of the company's industrial phase culminating in the roll out of first products.
-Prior to joining KitoZyme, following the completion of his PhD in 2002, Dr. Michel joined Advanced Array Technologies, or AAT, a University of Namur spin-off company as project manager in proteomics.
+Prior to joining KitoZyme, following the completion of his Ph.D. in 2002, Dr. Michel joined Advanced Array Technologies, or AAT, a University of Namur spin-off company as project manager in proteomics.
 AAT later became Eppendorf Array Technologies, part of the German Eppendorf biotech company, where Dr. Michel became production manager and was involved in establishing production processes and equipment.
-In light of Dr. Michel's extensive experience in the area of production management, our board of directors believes that Dr. Michel is a valuable addition to our team.